 |---|---|---|---|

-| Platform | macOS desktop app only | Any platform (REST API) | Any platform (WebSocket) |
+| Platform | macOS desktop app only | Any platform via API | Any platform via WebRTC/WebSocket |

-| Access | Plus, Pro, Business, Enterprise, Edu | API key (paid usage) | API key (paid usage) |
+| Access | Plus, Pro, Business, Enterprise, Edu | API key with billing | API key with billing |

-| Current models | Internal (not user-selectable) | gpt-4o-transcribe, gpt-4o-mini-transcribe, whisper-1, gpt-4o-transcribe-diarize |
+| Current models | Internal / not user-selectable | gpt-4o-transcribe, gpt-4o-mini-transcribe, gpt-4o-transcribe-diarize, whisper-1 |

-Realtime-specific models |
+Realtime-specific models and transcription settings |

-| Speaker diarization | Supports multiple speakers | Via gpt-4o-transcribe-diarize |
+| Speaker diarization | Supports multiple speakers | Use gpt-4o-transcribe-diarize with diarized_json |

 Depends on implementation |